 - Backlink Research

-I won’t go into much detail about how useful this tool is since I’ve done so extensively at this blog (check out this in-depth review).
-Suffice it to say, SEMrush is my preferred tool for keyword research, competition analysis, and content marketing.
+I won’t go into much detail about how useful this tool is since I’ve done so extensively on this blog (check out this in-depth review).
+Suffice it to say, Semrush is my preferred tool for keyword research, competition analysis, and content marketing.

 #3 Raven Tools

 I used Raven Tools in 2015 and was quite disappointed despite reading rave reviews about it on marketing subreddits and review aggregator sites.
 So when I recently signed up for a 30-day trial, I was pleasantly surprised by how much the tool has improved.
 Among other things, these three features impressed me the most:

 - Custom Reports

 This is yet another tool that I’d recommend to agency owners as it allows you to create interactive marketing reports for your clients’ websites.

 The interface is not as user friendly as is the case with the other tools in this list, but its features more than make up for its clunky design.